Domestic Violence Injunctions

 As your family lawyer, at the consultation I will listen to the description of your situation and realistically assess it.
 I will then quote you a clear and fixed attorney retainer fee.
 Once you hire AAA Family Law, I will prepare you for the hearing to maximize your chances for a favorable outcome.
 Then I will keep you informed of the progress of your case by returning phone calls and emails within 24 hours.

-Our attorney retention fees for domestic violence injunction hearing range between $1,000 and $1,500 depending on the complexity of the case.
+Our attorney retention fees for domestic violence injunction hearing range between $1,200 and $1,800 depending on the complexity of the case.
+Read the range of attorney retainer fees charged by AAA Family Law for each type of case in Family Lawyer Retainer Fees.

 We can represent you in cases of domestic violence injunctions through a trial and, if necessary, an appeal to one of the District Courts of Appeal in Florida.